nsomar/Suas-iOS/README.md

 # Where to go next

 To get more information about Suas:
-- Head to [Suas website](https://suas.readme.io/docs) for more in-depth knowledge about how to use suas.
+- Head to [Suas website](https://suas.readme.io/docs) for more in-depth knowledge about how to use Suas.
 - Check the [Suas API refrerence](https://zendesk.github.io/Suas-iOS/).
 - Read through how to use Suas by checking [some examples built with Suas](https://suas.readme.io/docs/list-of-examples).
 - Join the conversation on [Suas gitter channel](https://gitter.im/SuasArch/Lobby) or get in touch with the [people behind Suas](#contact-us).